Egypt

 CEOSS is one of Egypt's largest development organizations, providing integrated approaches to poor communities in the areas of economic development, agriculture, education, health care, and the environment.
 Founded in 1952 by an Evangelical Theological Seminary in Cairo graduate, Samuel Habib, CEOSS grew from being a literacy program among the rural poor to being an internationally recognized organization dedicated to a holistic approach to sustainable development.
 Maintaining its Christian identity and focus, CEOSS’s mission is to promote the sanctity, equity, and harmony of life by nurturing moral and spiritual awareness, enhancing a sense of belonging, promoting respect for diversity, addressing conflict, and advancing social justice for individuals and communities.

-The Bible Society of Egypt (BSE) is the largest Arabic Bible publishing operation in the world.
-A trans-denominational organization, the BSE is considered the Bible publisher for all the churches (Coptic, Protestant, and Catholic) in Egypt.
-The BSE aims to make the Bible, “available to all, understandable to all, and affordable to all” and freely distributes Bibles to refugees, the disabled, and prisoners and their families.
+The Bible Society of Egypt is the largest Arabic Bible publishing operation in the world.
+A trans-denominational organization, the Bible Society is considered the Bible publisher for all the churches (Coptic, Protestant, and Catholic) in Egypt.
+The Society freely distributes Bibles to refugees, the disabled, and prisoners and their families.

 American Mission Hospital at Tanta